 Pregnancy should not preclude the use of optimal therapeutic regimens.
-However, because of considerations related to prevention of perinatal transmission and maternal and fetal safety, timing of initiation of treatment and selection of regimens may be different for pregnant women than for nonpregnant females.
+However, because of considerations related to prevention of perinatal transmission and maternal and fetal safety, timing of initiation of treatment and selection of regimens may be different for pregnant women than for nonpregnant women.
 Details regarding choice of cART regimen in pregnant HIV-infected women, including adolescents, are provided in the Perinatal Guidelines.5 Although information is limited about the pregnancies of adolescents who were HIV-infected perinatally, perinatal HIV transmission outcomes in this population appear similar to those in adult cohorts;15-18 however, there may be differences in pregnancy-related morbidities.
 Kenny et al19 reported pregnancy outcomes from the United Kingdom and Ireland in a group of 30 adolescents who were perinatally HIV-infected or who acquired HIV infection at a young age.
 Few of these pregnancies were planned and in many cases, the partner was unaware of the mother’s HIV status.
 Rates of elective termination, miscarriage, and prematurity were high.
 The rate of prematurity was twice that in the general adolescent population of Europe.
 Many of the women had an AIDS diagnosis before pregnancy, but only one infant was HIV-infected.
 Although the rate of perinatal transmission is reassuring, this study highlights some of the major challenges in caring for pregnant, perinatally HIV-infected youth.

 Transition of Adolescents into Adult HIV Care Settings

 Van Dyke RB, Patel K, Siberry GK, et al. Antiretroviral treatment of US children with perinatally acquired HIV infection: temporal changes in therapy between 1991 and 2009 and predictors of immunologic and virologic outcomes.
 J Acquir Immune Defic Syndr.
-Jun 1 2011;57(2):165-173.
+2011;57(2):165-173.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/21407086.

 Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
 Department of Health and Human Services.
+2014.
 Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf.
-Accessed on August 17, 2012.
+Accessed on December 25, 2014.

 Rogers A. Pharmacokinetics and pharmacodynamics in adolescents.
 January 20-21, 1994.
 Proceedings.
 J Adolesc Health.
-Dec 1994;15(8):605-678.
+1994;15(8):605-678.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/7696278.

 Centers for Disease Control and Prevention.
-U S. Medical Eligibility Criteria for Contraceptive Use, 2010.
-MMWR Recomm Rep. Jun 18 2010;59(RR-4):1-86.
+U S. medical eligibility criteria for contraceptive use, 2010.
+MMWR Recomm Rep. 2010;59(RR-4):1-86.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/20559203.

 Panel on Treatment of HIV-Infected Pregnant Women and Prevention of Perinatal Transmission.
-Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States.Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/PerinatalGL.pdf.
-Accessed on January 13, 2014.
+Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States.
+2014.
+Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/PerinatalGL.pdf.
+Accessed on November 25, 2014.

-Ford N, Calmy A, Mofenson L. Safety of efavirenz in the first trimester of pregnancy: an updated systematic review and meta-analysis.
+Ford N, Mofenson L, Shubber Z, et al. Safety of efavirenz in the first trimester of pregnancy: an updated systematic review and meta-analysis.
 AIDS.
-Nov 28 2011;25(18):2301-2304.
-Available at http://www.ncbi.nlm.nih.gov/pubmed/21918421.
+2014;28 Suppl 2:S123-131.
+Available at http://www.ncbi.nlm.nih.gov/pubmed/24849471.